 Freezer Cooking: 10 Tips for Getting Started

 The idea behind freezer cooking is simple.
-You prepare meals ahead of time and store them in your freezer, to be eaten at a later date.
+You prepare meals ahead of time and store them in your freezer to be eaten at a later date.
 People have been doing this for a long time, but there seems to have been a renewed interest in this concept in recent years.
-Many websites and books are devoted to the idea of Once A Month Cooking, and it's gained a lot of interest among people trying to reduce their grocery bill, eat healthier and reduce the amount of time spent on meal preparation.
+Many websites and books are devoted to the idea of "once a month cooking," and it's gained a lot of interest among people trying to reduce their grocery bill, eat healthier and reduce the amount of time they spend on meal preparation.

 Spend some time thinking about your family's lifestyle and what's currently working and not working with meal preparation in your household.

 What are your biggest challenges?
-Do you find that you're struggling to put together a healthy meal most week nights because there's no time between getting home from work and taking the kids to their sports and activities?
-Are you spending too much time and money picking up take out meals for lunch or dinner?
+Do you find that you're struggling to put together a healthy meal most weeknights because there's not enough time between getting home from work and taking the kids to their sports and activities?
+Are you spending too much time and money picking up takeout meals for lunch or dinner?
 Do you enjoy coming home to meals made in your slow cooker, but are rarely organized enough to plan ahead for this?
-Freezer cooking can help with all of these challenges, and more.
+Freezer cooking can help with all of these challenges and more.

-Also consider what cooking methods you are likely to be using to heat up or cook the meals after they come out of the freezer.
-For instance, you may want to focus more on foods that can be cooked on the barbecue as you head into the summer months, and rely more on comfort foods like stews and casseroles that will be cooked in the oven or slow cooker for the fall and winter.
+Also, consider what cooking methods you are likely to use to heat up or cook the meals after they come out of the freezer.
+For instance, you may want to focus more on foods that can be cooked on the barbecue as you head into the summer months and rely more on comfort foods like stews and casseroles that will be cooked in the oven or slow cooker for the fall and winter.

 Now that you have a better idea of what types of meals you might want to stock up on, do some research.
-There are many websites, books and blogs devoted to this concept, where you will find lots of tips and recipes suitable for the freezer.
+There are many websites, books and blogs devoted to this concept where you can find lots of tips and recipes suitable for the freezer.
 Search for the following topics: